China's Jingye, British Steel unions agree to up to 500 job cuts

 The company produces high-margin, long steel products used in construction and the rail sector.

-The British government has been paying its wage bill, which in 2018 totalled 250 million pounds ($329 million), industry sources said.
+The British government has been paying its wage bill, which in 2018 totaled 250 million pounds, industry sources said.

-Jingye indicated that it plans to cut employment by up to 500, although “significant numbers” have already left, the unions said.
+Jingye indicated that it plans to cut the workforce by up to 500, although “significant numbers” have already left, the unions said.

-The unions said Jingye’s promise to invest 1.2 billion pounds over the next decade would “transform the business and secure the future of British Steel”.
+Jingye’s statement confirmed it had sealed an agreement with trade unions, but did not mention 500 job cuts, only saying its business plan would preserve the “majority of jobs”.

+“It will pave the way for significant investment in the company that will transform the business and allow it to succeed,” Jingye Group CEO Li Huiming said in the statement.

-Its closure would impact 5,000 jobs in Scunthorpe and a further 20,000 jobs in the supply chain.
+Its closure would affect 5,000 jobs in Scunthorpe and a further 20,000 jobs in the supply chain.